snissn/back-goes-backwards/outline.md

 - **10.1.2 Creating a Comprehensive Support System**
   - **10.1.2.1 Harmonizing Yin and Yang Energies**
-    - Explain how Maha Bandha balances yin and yang throughout the body.
+    - Explain how Maha Bandha balances Yin and Yang throughout the body.
   - **10.1.2.2 Enhancing Energy Flow**
     - Describe how the combined engagement of the bandhas promotes unobstructed Qi circulation.